prometheuxresearch/prometheux-deploy/README.md

 The [core reasoning engine of Prometheux](https://www.prometheux.co.uk/docs/learn/getting-started) .

-- **jarvis:**
-The Reasoning Explanations Builder and LLMs Manager.

-- **constellation:**
-Manages registered databases and data sources.

 - **jupyterlab:**
 A JupyterLab environment equipped with both Python and Vadalog kernels.
 It automatically integrates the [Python SDK library of the prometheux chain](https://www.prometheux.co.uk/docs/sdk).